FOOD&SPICES

 - traditional recipe: kashmir chili, coriander seeds, cumin, black pepper, cinnamon, coriander seeds, black cardamom, ginger, garlic, turmeric, bay leaf, fenugreek leaf

-- origin: Kashmir
+- origin: kashmir

 Assortment